-The City of Marquette Arts and Culture Division serves to encourage, develop and facilitate a rich environment of artistic, creative and cultural activity in Marquette.
+The City of Marquette Office of Arts & Culture serves to encourage, develop and facilitate a rich environment of artistic, creative and cultural activity in Marquette.

 The division was organized in 1992 and relocated to the renovated Peter White Public Library in 2000.
 In addition to being a regional center of arts and culture activities, the division provides the following services and programs: workshops, art exhibitions, community art projects, performance events, meeting spaces for arts organizations, an arts calendar, and coordination of national and local heritage festivals.

-The Arts and Culture Center is located in the lower level of the Peter White Public Library, 217 N Front St, Marquette, MI.
+The City of Marquette Office of Arts & Culture is located in the lower level of the Peter White Public Library, 217 N Front St, Marquette, MI.

 NOTE: The Deo Gallery and Arts & Culture Center Studio Rooms are available during PWPL's public hours: Mon-Thu 9:30am-8:30pm; Fri 9:30am-5:30pm; Sat 9:30am-4:30pm; Sun CLOSED

 Peter White Public Library